Project-MONAI/model-zoo/models/vista3d/docs/inference.md

 - The `label_prompt` is a list of length `B`, which can perform `B` foreground objects segmentation, e.g. `[2,3,4,5]`.
 If `B>1`, Point prompts must NOT be provided.
 - The `points` is of shape `[N, 3]` like `[[x1,y1,z1],[x2,y2,z2],...[xN,yN,zN]]`, representing `N` point coordinates **IN THE ORIGINAL IMAGE SPACE** of a single foreground object. `point_labels` is a list of length [N] like [1,1,0,-1,...], which matches the `points`.
 0 means background, 1 means foreground, -1 means ignoring this point. `points` and `point_labels` must pe provided together and match length.
 - **B must be 1 if label_prompt and points are provided together**.
-The inferer only supports SINGLE OBJECT point click segmentatation.
+The inferer only supports SINGLE OBJECT point click segmentation.
 - If no prompt is provided, the model will use `everything_labels` to segment 117 classes:

 ```Python